OpenSourceOV/image-processing-instructions/instructions.md

     Not so good.
     ![](./imagesv2/14.png)

-    This one looks the best.
+    This one provides the best balance between resolution and noise.
     ![](./imagesv2/15.png)

 14. You should now have a binary image with a white background and black pixels that represent the pixels we're interested in.
 If you have a black background then select Edit > Invert from the menu.